Bayt-al-Hikmah/FastifyJs/Workshop4/Workshop4.md

 ## Hashed Passwords and Authentication

 Authentication is a cornerstone of multi-user applications, allowing users to register, log in, and access protected resources securely.
-In this section, we’ll use the bcrypt library to hash passwords securely and leverage Fastify’s session management to track logged-in users.
+In this section, we’ll use the argon2 library to hash passwords securely and leverage Fastify’s session management to track logged-in users.
 We’ll also create a clean, reusable authentication system using Fastify’s plugin system.

 ### Hashing Passwords